Saint Louis and Me

-The first would have been simply to visit Kathryn and Paul probably in the mid eighties and some of the memories I’ll write about undoubtedly happened on that trip although there could be an element of event conflation.
+The first would have been to visit Kathryn and Paul probably in the mid eighties and some of the memories I’ll write about undoubtedly happened on that trip although there could be som event conflation.

 My second and third visits were essentially drive throughs.
-The first of those happened during the Midwest leg of attempting to see a baseball game in every major league stadium.
-As I recall that trip, I flew to Milwaukee saw a game at the new Comiskey Park in Chicago, then back to Milwaukee for a game the next night at the (now demolished) County Stadium, spent day three at a Cubs game at Wrigley Field, then drove that night to St. Louis.
+The first of those happened during the Midwest leg of my attempt to see a baseball game in every major league stadium.
+As I recall that trip, I flew to Milwaukee saw a game at the new Comiskey Park in Chicago, then back to Milwaukee for a game the next night at the (now demolished) County Stadium, spent day three at a Cubs game at Wrigley Field, then drove that night to Saint Louis.

 While the arch soars to an apex of 630 feet, making it America’s tallest man made national monument, the park conceals an expansive museum below.
 When I visited the museum, the line for the tram to the top was so long that I opted out because I wanted to experience the city not view it.